onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>input</tt> : T1</dt>
 <dd>1D tensor.
 The shape of the expected output tensor.
-If empty tensor is given, the output would be a scalar.</dd>
+If empty tensor is given, the output would be a scalar.
+All values must be >= 0.</dd>
 </dl>

 #### Outputs